-The Crime Survey for England and Wales (CSEW) is carried out annually.17 Whilst its principal purpose is to survey a representative sample of the population on their experiences of crime, it also includes a number of questions relating to individuals' own use of, and attitudes towards, illicit drugs.
-The CSEW advised that whilst "It is recognised as a good measure of recreational drug use.....it does not provide good coverage of the problematic drug use population, as many such users may not be a part of the household resident population which is covered by the survey"18
+The Crime Survey for England and Wales (CSEW) is carried out annually, however there has been no update in 2022 therefore the data contained herein is based on data from 2020.
+Whilst its principal purpose is to survey a representative sample of the population on their experiences of crime, it also includes a number of questions relating to individuals' own use of, and attitudes towards, illicit drugs.
+The CSEW advised that whilst "It is recognised as a good measure of recreational drug use.....it does not provide good coverage of the problematic drug use population, as many such users may not be a part of the household resident population which is covered by the survey" 18